KevinGrant12/crypto-clopse/content/collections/articles/safemoon-protocol-safely-book-your-trip-to-the-moon.md

     content:
       -
         type: text
-        text: 'The SafeMoon road map is broken down quarterly.
+        text: 'The SafeMoon crypto road map is broken down quarterly.
 April marks the date in which we have officially departed the Q1 operations.
 The rocket is burning at full-force as we approach the atmosphere and prepare for our meteoric ascent to the moon.
 The team has successfully doubled in size, is now listed on 3 marketplaces, has some cool '
       -
         type: text
         marks: